dbmnio/jam-bud/_docs/implementation-overview.md

 *   Speak "Checkpoint this as 'Verse Idea 2'." **Expected:** The agent saves the current state with a name.
 *   After making changes, speak "Go back to 'Verse Idea 2'." **Expected:** The application state reverts to the named checkpoint.
 *   Open the history view. **Expected:** A graph of the project's history is visible and navigable.

+---

+## Appendix: Design Discussion on Project Management (Open/Save)

+This section documents the decision to add multi-project support to the application.

+### The Need for Project Scoping

+The initial implementation plan did not explicitly define how users would manage different musical projects.
+The system was designed as a single, continuous session.
+To turn the application into a practical tool, users need the ability to create, save, and load distinct projects.

+### The Implementation Strategy

+The solution involves three main components:

+1.  **Project Bundles:** To keep all related data together, we will adopt a project bundle format (e.g., `.jamproject`).
+This is a standard macOS practice where a directory is treated as a single file by the user.
+Each bundle will contain the project-specific SQLite database for history and a dedicated `audio/` folder for all its associated sound files.
+2.  **Database Scoping:** Instead of a single global database, each project bundle will have its own `project.sqlite` file.
+This is a simpler and more robust approach than adding a `project_id` to a global table, as it completely isolates project data and simplifies backup and file management for the user.
+3.  **Standard UI:** The application will feature a standard "File" menu with "New", "Open", "Save", and "Save As" functionality, using native macOS dialogs to handle user interaction.

+### Rationale for Deferring to Phase 4

+The decision was made to place this feature in Phase 4 after confirming that implementing it later poses **no significant risk of a major refactor**.

+The key reasons are:

+*   **It is an Additive Feature:** Project management is a "context" change, not a core "logic" change.
+The agent's creative and musical functions do not need to be rewritten; they only need to be told which project's files they are working on.
+*   **Changes are Contained:** The necessary modifications are well-isolated within the `HistoryManager` (which will be given a path to the correct database) and the `AudioManager` (which will be given a path to the correct audio directory).
+*   **No Data Migration:** As this will be implemented before public use, there is no need to write complex or risky scripts to migrate user data from an old format.

+By adding this in Phase 4, we can focus on the core creative tools in Phase 3 while being confident that this essential file management functionality can be integrated smoothly later on.